aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2019/aspose-words-for-net-19-6-release-notes/_index.md

-The StyleCollection.Add method allows the creation of table styles now.
+The StyleCollection.Add method enables the creation of table styles now.

 **UseCase to create a table style:**